Info icon

 ----------------------------------------

-03 Run describe-reserved-instances command (OSX/Linux/UNIX) using the ID of the active Amazon EC2 reservation that you want to examine as the identifier parameter and custom query filters to describe the date/time at which the Reserved Instance purchase request was placed:
+03 Run describe-reserved-instances command (OSX/Linux/UNIX) with the ID of the active Amazon EC2 reservation that you want to examine as the identifier parameter and custom output filters to describe the date/time at which the Reserved Instance purchase request was placed:

 aws ec2 describe-reserved-instances